Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    usescratch=True
    go

 The flux values assigned can be verified using the VLA calibrator manual, and the obtained value must be close to the wavelength band value from the manual where the spectral line is expected.
 For the calibrator in the tutorial dataset, we find that the setjy flux level is 21.71 Jy, which is close to the reference level in the calibrator manual.
-Now, we can perform the gain calibration on calibrators using the single channel (or a bunch of channels if used as explained earlier) and apply it to all the channels and fields except the target source.
+Now, we can perform the gain calibration on calibrators using the single channel (or a bunch of channels if used, as explained earlier) and apply it to all the channels and fields except the target source.

 .. code-block::